Chia-Gods/nft-holder-picker/README.md

 1. Connects to the MintGarden API to fetch NFT collection data
 2. Verifies current ownership through your local Chia node
 3. Tracks unique holders while excluding specified addresses (from `excluded_list.py`)
-4. Processes up to 250 NFTs from a collection
+4. Processes up to 250 NFTs from a collection (Based on the collection size for Chia Gods)
 5. Saves the results to a JSON file for further processing

 ## How to Use